 On the question of processes moving up or the architecture coming down, that was clearly a key consideration for the working group.
 In terms of how that had evolved, he would say that there had been a desire expressed by the members of the working group at the start of its work to start with the overall architecture and, as he had mentioned, he thought that the sense had been that, if the architecture were correct, it would be possible to go on to inhabit it.
 There had since been a desire expressed by many people around the table that instead the group should look at it from the reverse; in other words, from the bottom up and, if the processes and policies and functions were done correctly, after that, it would be possible to consider whether different architecture were necessary to better serve those.
 Both of those approaches were entirely legitimate.
 The challenge for the working group would be to try to take those two impulses and meet in the middle.
-In other words, take members of the working group whose first priority was processes and procedures and hopefully come up with a package of recommendations that met both.
-His sense was that there was an element of ordinary human nature at play, and that was that constituencies that had seats at the table on the Foundation Board and the Executive Committee were more concerned about the lower-level bodies.
+In other words, take members of the working group whose first priority was the architecture and take members of the working group whose first priority was the architecture and take members of the working group whose first priority was that there was an element of ordinary human nature at play, and that was that constituencies that had seats at the table on the Foundation Board and the Executive Committee were more concerned about the lower-level bodies.
 Groups that had representation on lower-level bodies and no seats at the Foundation Board and Executive Committee were much more concerned about the Foundation Board and Executive Committee, but that was the basic business of trying to reconcile competing ambitions and perspectives, all of which were legitimate but all of which needed to be brokered together in order to serve the general good.